 - Sprinkle half of the Reese’s Pieces on top of the cooled crust.
 Spread peanut butter filling evenly on top, then spread ganache on top of filling.
 Sprinkle the rest of the Reese’s Pieces on top.

 - Chill the pie in the refrigerator for 5-6 hours or even overnight.
 Slice and serve cold.

-Make ahead tip: You can get started on the crust in step 2 and the ganache in step 3.
-You can keep both in the refrigerator overnight if you're getting started the day before.
+- Make Ahead & Freezing Instructions: You can get started on the crust in step 2 and the ganache in step 3.
+You can keep both in the refrigerator overnight if you’re getting started the day before.
 Cover both tightly.
 This pie can be frozen up to 3 months.
-It's tasty frozen or you can let it thaw overnight in the refrigerator before serving.
+It’s tasty frozen or you can let it thaw overnight in the refrigerator before serving.

 - Peanut Butter: Use a non-natural peanut butter like Jif creamy or Skippy creamy.
 I do not suggest using natural style or oily peanut butter; both cause the filling to separate and/or turn greasy.